Gerson (footballer, born 1997): Return to Flamengo

+Zenit Saint Petersburg

+On 13 July 2025, Gerson signed a five-year contract with Zenit Saint Petersburg in Russia.

 International career

 On 27 November 2014, Gerson was called up to the Brazil under-20s for the 2015 South American Youth Football Championship.
 He made his debut for the side on 15 January 2015, starting in a 2–1 win against Chile, and appeared in all matches during the tournament.

 In November 2019 senior national team coach Tite stated that he was monitoring Gerson for a callup, having regretted not giving the player a call-up earlier that year.
 In December, Gerson asked not to be called for Brazil under-23 team to the South American qualifying tournament for the Summer Olympics to be held in January, citing fatigue after an intense season with Flamengo.

-Gerson's decision was met with backlash internally at CBF and it has been rumored that his absence from the national team is due to that previous request, refusing the call-up for the under-23 team.
-However, his continued form with Flamengo, winning the Brasileirao, Supercopa, Recopa and Cariocao in 2020, and the Supercopa and Taça Guanabara in 2021, has led to more requests from fans and the media for his call-up, and manager Tite now seems open to give him a convocation.
+Gerson's decision was met with backlash internally at CBF and it has been rumored that his prolonged absence from the national team is due to that previous request, refusing the call-up for the under-23 team.
+However, his continued form with Flamengo, winning the Brasileirão, Supercopa, Recopa and Cariocão in 2020, and the Supercopa and Taça Guanabara in 2021, led to more requests from fans and the media for his call-up.

-In May 2021, Gerson was summoned to the Brazil under-23 team for friendlies against Cape Verde and Serbia the following month, ahead of the 2020 Olympics.
+In May 2021, Gerson was eventually summoned to the Brazil under-23 team for friendlies against Cape Verde and Serbia the following month, ahead of the 2020 Olympics.
 On 17 June 2021, Gerson was named in the Brazil squad for the 2020 Summer Olympics.
 On 2 July, however, it was announced that Marseille had vetoed his participation in the tournament.

 He was first called up to and made his debut for the senior team on 2 September 2021 in a World Cup qualifier against Chile, a 1–0 away victory.
 He substituted Bruno Guimarães at half-time.